rp-/HoNStats/README.rst

 License
 -------
-The code is license under the GPLv3. http://www.gnu.org/licenses/gpl.html
+The code is licensed under the GPLv3. http://www.gnu.org/licenses/gpl.html